-Your application will be considered further only after you visit and will normally be kept “alive” for a year.
+Your application will be considered further only after you visit and will normally be kept “alive” for 6 to 8 months.

 6. When you visit

 You will not have to undergo a formal interview.
-You may instead be invited to give a research seminar and thereafter talk to all faculty members individually.
+You may instead be invited to give a research seminar and thereafter a chalk talk and during the visit, you will also have one to one interaction with faculty members.
 It will be nice if you can plan on spending at least one and a half days at NCBS, if you are invited.